carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cert-mem57-cpp.rst

 This check flags uses of default ``operator new`` where the type has extended alignment (an alignment greater than the fundamental alignment).
-(The default ``operator new`` is guaranteed to provide the correct alignmment if the requested alignment is less or equal to the fundamental alignment).
+(The default ``operator new`` is guaranteed to provide the correct alignment if the requested alignment is less or equal to the fundamental alignment).
 Only cases are detected (by design) where the ``operator new`` is not user-defined and is not a placement new (the reason is that in these cases we